golfsong707/Capstone-Project_Task2_World-Port-Index-Data-Migration/README.md

 ## How it Works
 ## 1. Install Necessary Python Modules:
    Ensure you have the required Python modules installed.
-This can be achieved using the following code snippet: python 3.x.x
+This can be achieved using the following.
+   - python 3.x.x

-   from sqlalchemy import create_engine
+   - from sqlalchemy import create_engine

-   from time import time
+   - from time import time

-   import pyodbc
+   - import pyodbc

-   import pandas as pd
+   - import pandas as pd

 ## 2. Establish Connection to Access Database:
     Create a function to establish a connection to the Microsoft Access database name WPI.mdb.